Vajrayana: Tantra techniques

-While all the Vajrayāna Buddhist traditions include all of the traditional practices used in Mahayana Buddhism such as developing bodhicitta, practicing the paramitas, and meditations, they also make use of unique tantric methods and Dzogchen meditation which are seen as more advanced.
-These include mantras, mandalas, mudras, deity yoga, other visualization based meditations, illusory body yogas like tummo and rituals like the goma fire ritual.
-Vajrayana teaches that these techniques provide faster path to Buddhahood.
+While all Vajrayāna Buddhist traditions include all the traditional practices used in Mahayana Buddhism, such as developing bodhicitta, practicing the paramitas, and meditations, they also make use of unique tantric methods and Dzogchen meditation, which are seen as more advanced.
+These include mantras, mandalas, mudras, deity yoga, other visualization-based meditations, illusory body yogas like tummo, and rituals like the goma fire ritual.
+Vajrayana teaches that these techniques provide a faster path to Buddhahood.

-A central feature of tantric practice is the use of mantras, and seed syllables (bijas).
-Mantras are words, phrases or a collection of syllables used for a variety of meditative, magical and ritual ends.
+A central feature of tantric practice is the use of mantras and seed syllables (bijas).
+Mantras are words, phrases, or a collection of syllables used for various meditative, magical, and ritual ends.
 Mantras are usually associated with specific deities or Buddhas, and are seen as their manifestations in sonic form.
 They are traditionally believed to have spiritual power, which can lead to enlightenment as well as supramundane abilities (siddhis).